ashish10alex/Subjective-Evaluation-Images/README.md

 ##  Setup steps

-Please skip to bullet point 2 as I have aleady generated these meta data files.
+Please skip to bullet point 2 as I have already generated these meta data files.

 <h3>1.
 Meta data Genration </h3>
-To generate `yaml` files have a look at
+To generate `yaml` files have a look at - `meta_data.py`

-    `generate_yaml_full.ipynb` - Yaml files for remaining 4 algoritms `['DCUNet', 'DPTNet', 'SMoLnet', 'WaveUNet']`

 <h3>2.
 Run the server locally </h3>

     ```